-LESLIE: Judy in Missouri is on the line with a roofing question.
+LESLIE: Judy in Missouri is on the line with a roofing question involving a leaking bathroom ceiling.
 How can we help you today?

 JUDY: Yes, I had a roof repair a few years ago and it’s been leaking ever since.
 They used what they called Tam-Shield.
 It’s a synthetic underlayment.

 JUDY: And it’s plastic and they used that instead of felt paper.

 TOM: Yeah, right.
 It’s synthetic.
 And it’s actually an upgrade to standard, 15-pound felt paper.
 Synthetic underlayments are actually better than using standard felt paper under a roof.

 The reason that your roof is leaking now is probably not because of the Tam-Shield.
 It’s probably because of something that went wrong with the repair.
 But I don’t think it would have been the underlayment, because that’s actually pretty good stuff.

 How is it leaking, Judy?
 Tell me about the leaking bathroom ceiling.